sourcefuse/loopback4-authorization/README.md

 2. **Role based permissions** - Permissions are associated to roles and users have a specific role attached.
 This actually reduces redundancy in DB a lot, as most of the time, users will have many common permissions.
 If that is not the case for you, then, use method #1 above.
 3. **Role based permissions with user level override** - This is the most flexible architecture.
 In this case, method #2 is implemented as is.
 On top of it, we also add user-level permissions override, allow/deny permissions over role permissions.
 So, say there is user who can perform all admin role actions except he cannot remove users from the system.
 So, DeleteUser permission can be denied at user level and role can be set as Admin for the user.

+As a further enhancement to these methods, we are using [casbin library!](https://casbin.org/docs/en/overview) to define permissions at level of entity or resource associated with an API call.
+Casbin authorisation implementation can be performed in two ways:
+1. **Using default casbin policy document** - Define policy document in default casbin format in the app, and configure authorise decorator to use those policies.
+2. **Defining custom logic to form dynamic policies** - Implement dynamic permissions based on app logic in casbin-enforcer-config provider.
+Authorisation extension will dynamically create casbin policy using this business logic to give the authorisation decisions.

 Refer to the usage section below for details on integration

 ## Install